thryce86/201/Read_04.md

 - Its value is a number, and the higher the number the closer that element is to the front.
 For example, an element with a z-index of 10 will appear over the top of one with a z-index of 5.
 - float allows you to have text wrapping
 - ![image](https://user-images.githubusercontent.com/100101108/157801931-4c27d1fe-22e3-4dbb-b92c-302d28caa86c.png)
+- git hub pages will time you out and you will lose all your notes likei just did................